Table of Contents

 Teacher Job Considerations for Pay & Benefits

-How much a teacher earns and what type of benefits they qualify for can depend on if they choose to work as a full-time teacher or as a substitute teacher.
-If someone works as a substitute, they are generally paid a day rate only for the days they work and don’t qualify for benefits like health care or retirement plans.
+How much a teacher earns and what type of benefits they qualify for can depend on whether they choose to work as a full-time teacher or as a substitute teacher.
+If someone works as a substitute, they’re generally paid a day rate only for the days they work and don’t qualify for benefits, such as health care or retirement plans.

 However, working as a substitute teacher can be a great job for retirees looking to earn a bit of extra cash without committing to a consistent part-time work schedule.
 It might be good for someone who has a side hustle going or can fill in free days with work as, say, a rideshare driver or babysitter.

-Full-time teachers generally qualify for those benefits and other traditional employee benefits like paid time off for sick and personal days.
+Full-time teachers generally qualify for those benefits and other traditional employee benefits, such as paid time off for sick and personal days.
 Some may even still qualify for pensions, which can be a real plus when it comes to retirement planning.

 There’s also the fact that school is out in the summer.
 Some teachers may love this time off and want that family time.
 Others may choose to teach summer school or at a camp or otherwise bring in extra income.
-Still others may use that time for creative or entrepreneurial projects, but it’s important to note whether or not you will receive a paycheck during those months.
+Still, others may use that time for creative or entrepreneurial projects, but it’s important to note whether or not you’ll receive a paycheck during those months.

 Pros and Cons of Teacher Salary